cmausley/React-Employee-Directory/README.md

 * [Questions](#questions)

 ## Usage
-Visit the deployed Heroku link here:
+Visit the deployed Heroku link [here.](https://react-directory-ausley.herokuapp.com/)

 In order to filter employees by name, type a name into the search bar.

 In order to sort the employee list by DOB, click on that category.

 ## Finished Product
-View the deployed application via Heroku here:
+View the deployed application via Heroku [here.](https://react-directory-ausley.herokuapp.com/)

 View a brief demo of the application here: